2019 Sumner County murders

 On April 17 and April 27, 2019, eight bodies were discovered at multiple locations in Sumner County, Tennessee.
 The sole survivor, left in critical condition, died in 2022 due to major health problems after the injuries.
 A suspect, identified as Michael Cummins, was arrested for all nine attacks.
-The case was the worst mass murder in Tennessee in 20 years.
+The case was the worst mass killing in Tennessee in 20 years.

 Murders

 On April 17, a headless body was discovered inside a burnt cabin.
 Ten days later, on April 27 and into the following day, responding police officers found seven additional victims and one survivor at multiple crime scenes.
 The slain victims included four members of the Cummins family, who were slain in their home at Charles Brown Road; another victim found on Luby Brown Road; and two others.
 The victims were the mother, father, and uncle of perpetrator Michael Cummins; the uncle's girlfriend; and two members of the girlfriend's family.
 One of the deceased victims was a 12-year-old girl who was partially nude but was not sexually assaulted.
 All of the deaths were caused by blunt-force trauma to the head.
+The funeral for three victims occurred on May 5.
+The funeral for three other victims was on May 8.

 The evidence at trial showed that Cummins first killed James Fox Dunn Jr. on April 17, 2019, whose home was burned and rifle was stolen.
 Several days later on April 24, Cummins killed 69-year-old Shirley Fehrle, a retired nurse.
 Prosecutors believe Cummins did not know Fehrle and killed her in order to steal her car.
 The following day, Cummins killed six people inside a trailer home.